Arrangement is artificial based upon similar series existing in related Georgia O'Keeffe collections of papers. Series include:

 - Copy and reproduction restrictions

 Photocopies of materials may be made for research purposes only.
-Materials shall be used exclusively for research, educational, and scholarly purposes.
+Use restrictions pertaining to Series 9: Recipe Binders: Materials shall be used exclusively for research, educational, and scholarly purposes.
 The items of tangible property are not to be reproduced, used, or otherwise exploited for commercial purposes, without first obtaining prior written consent of Juan and Anna Marie Hamilton or the survivor of them.